scala-hamsters/orEmpty/README.md

 # Default values for options (orEmpty)

+This is a port of Hamsters orEmpty to Scala 2.13.

 Default values for options avoid repeating the same `getOrElse` code again and again :

 ```scala